Resume Tips

 • Highlights relevant skills and experience

-• States clear value you'll bring
+• States clear value you will bring

 • Concise and focused (2-3 sentences maximum)

-Resume Objective vs Resume Summary: Which to Choose?
+Resume Objective vs Resume Summary: Which to Choose

 Understanding the difference between these two is crucial for your resume's success.